-These commercial microwave ovens come with a power between 1,200 and 2,000 watts, and they’re perfect for warming up foods such as appetizers or sauces.
-They are more durable and much faster than your regular light-duty microwave, and it can safely be used to microwave foods up to 150 times per day.
+These commercial microwave ovens come with a power range between 1,200 and 2,000 watts, and they’re perfect for warming up foods such as appetizers or sauces.
+They are more durable and much faster than your regular light-duty microwave, and they can safely be used to microwave foods up to 150 times per day.

 Heavy-Duty Commercial Microwave Ovens

-If you have a business that needs you to heat food more than 150 times a day, you may want to go for a heavy duty commercial microwave.
+If you have a business that needs you to heat food more than 150 times a day, you may want to go for a heavy-duty commercial microwave.
 These can offer between 2,000 watts - 3,000 watts, and they can cook even faster than the average medium-duty microwave.
 Plus, they are even more durable, and they are perfect for restaurants that have fast turnovers.

 The Sharp R-25JTF made by Sharp Commercial Microwaves is appropriate for such an environment since it offers expert defrost and superior cooking power that won’t affect the taste of the food.
 Plus, this model has ten programmable touch keys and 20 memories.
 Thus, using the appliance is a lot more time-efficient.

 If you need a commercial microwave oven that amazes your customers with how fast you cooked their food while making it taste delicious all at the same time, then you should check out the rapid cooking oven models.
 Even though these models usually have a higher price tag, they definitely are well worth it since they usually not only incorporate microwave technology but have other heating sources included in the all-in-one units to give your customers an unforgettable experience.

 Keep in mind, when ordering one of these larger models, the shipping could cost a little more since it'll most likely be delivered by LTL.
 You'll also want to make sure to take the time to give a full inspection of your order before signing for it.
 It's always suggested to give your shipment a full look-over to ensure everything arrived in great condition.